Konst-Is/IndexedDictionary/README.md

 ### Limitations

 - IndexedDictionary keys can be of any type implementing the `Hashable` protocol.
-- Value values can be of any type, subject to the restrictions below.
+- Values can be of any type, subject to the restrictions below.
 - Adding a new key-value pair is possible only at the end of IndexedDictionary using `add(key: Key, value: Value)` method.
 - It is not possible to remove an item inside an IndexedDictionary.
 Only the last item can be removed using the `removeLast()` method.
 With the `removeAll()` method, you can clear the entire IndexedDictionary.
 - To implement the `getIndexesFor(value: Value)` method, the type of values stored in the IndexedDictionary must conform to the `Equatable` protocol.